AnantJoshi17/fake-news-detector/README.md

 ---

-## 🛠️ Technology Stack and Tools Used.
+## 🛠️ Technology Stack and Tools Used

 | Category | Tools / Libraries |
 |---|---|